PSG beat Bayern 5-4 in record-breaking Champions League semifinal first leg

 Kompany, watching from the stands due to suspension, would have been delighted with his team’s response – even if they were relieved to see Senny Mayulu’s late strike for PSG come back off Neuer’s crossbar.

-Atletico Madrid host Arsenal in the other semifinal first-leg on Wednesday night.
+Atletico Madrid host Arsenal in the other semifinal first leg on Wednesday night.